nf-core/viralmetagenome/docs/usage/workflow/5_variant_and_refinement.md

 ### 2.2 Mapping statistics

-Viralmetagenome uses multiple tools to get statistics on the variants and on the read mapping.
+nf-core/viralmetagenome uses multiple tools to get statistics on the variants and on the read mapping.
 These tools are:

 - [`samtools flagstat`](https://www.htslib.org/doc/samtools-flagstat.html) to get the number of reads that are mapped, unmapped, paired, etc.
 - [`samtools idxstats`](https://www.htslib.org/doc/samtools-idxstats.html) to get the number of reads that are mapped to each reference sequence.